Siddhanta12345/BINFROW---Basic-Information-From-Wikipedia/README.md

-# BINFROW---Basic-Information-From-Wikipedia
-Explore the world of knowledge with this interactive Python code, which serves as your personal Wikipedia companion.
-This code empowers you to effortlessly retrieve Wikipedia summaries for any topic of your choice and even transform them into neatly formatted PDF documents.

 # BINFROW - Wikipedia Summary Chatbot with PDF Generation

 Explore knowledge effortlessly with BINFROW (Built-INtelligent FROm the Web), an interactive Python chatbot that simplifies Wikipedia information retrieval and PDF generation.
 BINFROW empowers you to access Wikipedia summaries, save them as PDF documents, and enjoy a smooth user experience.